jogoodma/homology-explorer/docs/draft_report.md

 └── duck.db
 ```

-Each `.tsv` file is loaded into the database as a table.
-However, the tables are not called by the API.
-Instead, a variety of views are used to query data from the tables into formats expected by the various `FastAPI` models.
-In general, SQL is leveraged in the pre-processing stage to address computationally intensive tasks such as join operations.
+Each `.tsv` file is loaded to the database as a table.
+However, the tables themselves are not exposed to the web application.
+Instead, a variety of views query data from the tables into formats expected by the API object relational models.
+This is advantageous from an application performance standpoint since initializing the data into the ORM formats sometimes requires computationally intensive `JOIN` operations for which SQL is optimized.

-An explanation of the tables and views are below:
+Below are described the various tables and views created by the `dbBuilder.py`:

 **_Tables_**

+- **tblOrthologPairs**
+  - Original table of attributes for each `opb_id` (edge).
+- **tblGeneInfo**
+  - Original table of attributes for each `geneid` (node).
 - **tblSpecies**
   - Original table relating `species_id` to common and scientific names.
-- **tblGeneInfo**
-  - Original table of attributes for each `geneid` (node).
-- **tblOrthologPairs**
-  - Original table of attributes for each `opb_id` (edge).
-  - Also identifies `geneid1` and `geneid` genes as the source and target nodes of the edge.

 **_Views_**

 - **evwGeneFrequency**
   - View aggregates `tblOrthologPairs` to count the frequency of each `geneid`.
 - **evwSymbolSearch**
-  - View joins to `tblGeneInfo` the `tblSpecies.common_name` and `evwGeneFrequency.frequency` to engineer additional features.
-  - This table is used for queries related to UI dynamic search results.
+  - View joins to `tblGeneInfo` the `tblSpecies.common_name` and `evwGeneFrequency.frequency` for queries related to UI dynamic search results.
 - **evwGeneInfo**
-  - View joins to `tblGeneInfo` the `tblSpecies` attributes to provide a richer result for queries accessing node information.
+  - View joins to `tblGeneInfo` the `tblSpecies` attributes to provide a enrich queries accessing node attributes.
 - **evwOrthologPairs**
-  - View adds attribute `homolog_type` as binary classification of a given homolog as a ortholog or a paralog.
+  - View adds edge attribute `homolog_type` as binary classification of a given homolog as either an _ortholog_ (inter-species) or a _paralog_ (intra-species).
 - **evwGeneNeighborEdges** & **evwGeneNeighborEdgesAttr**
   - Views are called together to serialize the edge attributes from `tblOrthologPairs` as a nested dictionary below the `key`, `source`, and `target`.
-  - These views also only select edges which are the `best_score`.
+  - These views _only_ select edges which are the `best_score`.
 - **evwGeneNeighborEdgelist**
-  - View called to serialize the edge information from `tblOrthologPairs` into an edgelist format readable by `networkx`.
+  - View called to serialize the edge attributes from `tblOrthologPairs` into an edgelist format readable by `networkx`.
 - **evwGeneNeighborNodes** & **evwGeneNeighborNodesAttr**
   - Views are called together to serialize the node attributes from `tblGeneInfo` as a nested dictionary below the `key`.
-  - The `evwGeneNeighborNodesAttr` view also joins the `tblSpecies` attribtues to `tblGeneInfo` to enrich the attribute output.
+  - The `evwGeneNeighborNodesAttr` view also joins the `tblSpecies` attributes to `tblGeneInfo` to enrich the attribute output.

 The `dbBuilder.py` script constructs this `duck.db` database using the DuckDB python API.
-Once constructed, it is then embedded the API application at `apps/api/app/duck.db` where it is accessed by `FastAPI` as needed.
+Once constructed, it is then embedded the API service at `apps/api/app/duck.db` where it is accessed by the web application as needed.

-### `FastAPI`
+## Application Programming Interface

-In order for web application users to efficiently access the newly created orthology database, an API can be used to broker, transform, and validate data between the database and the UI.
-Python is the preferred language for this API because it allows us to easily use the `networkx` library to analyze network data in real-time.
+An application programming interface (API) can be used to efficiently broker, transform, and validate data between the database and the UI by managing the database requests made by the UI as the user interacts with the application.
+Python is the preferred language for this API because the application relies on the extensive `networkx` python library to compute network analyses.
+Keeping the API semantics within the same language as the main computational library maintains a level of desirable level of simplicity.

-`FastAPI` is a popular python web API framework focused on high performance and easy development.
+`FastAPI` is a popular python RESTful^[cite REST] API web framework focused on high performance^[https://www.techempower.com/benchmarks/#section=data-r21&hw=ph&test=query&l=zijzen-35r&d=b&f=0-0-6bk-0-0-0-b8jk-0-1ekg-4fti4g-0-0-0-0&c=d] and easy development^[cite FastAPI].
 We selected the framework for our web application backend because:
-- The API runs asynchronously which allows it to handle multiple concurrent users and calls performantly^[https://www.techempower.com/benchmarks/#section=data-r21&hw=ph&test=query&l=zijzen-35r&d=b&f=0-0-6bk-0-0-0-b8jk-0-1ekg-4fti4g-0-0-0-0&c=d]
+- `FastAPI` can run asynchronously through an ASGI^[https://asgi.readthedocs.io/en/latest/] (Asynchronous Server Gateway Interface) which allows it to efficiently enqueue, await, and handle API calls from multiple concurrent users.
+It also boosts performance for API calls requiring multiple SQL queries to construct the response body.
-- The API is in python, which is useful since we will need to leverage the `networkx` python library.
-This simplifies the API by keeping it all within 1 lanuage.
+- `FastAPI` supports object relational modelling through the `SQLAlchemy` library to mix the database queries seamlessly with the `networkx` python library.
+- `FastAPI` supports datatype validation through the `types` and `pydantic` libraries.
+This ensures the API is sending an appropriate valid response to a requester, and helps determine if the request is even valid in the first place.
+- `FastAPI` also supports several methods for implementing a cache-aside framework which can help increase performance for APIs with high throughput.
+Since that is an expected use-case scenario for this application, this version has *not* been developed with cacheing.
+This may be an advantageous feature one day in the future if the application use-case ever expands.
+- `FastAPI` has the Swagger Docs interface tool enabled by default which makes developing the API much easier by providing an easy way to test different API requests, responses, and ORM schemas.
 - There is good documentation and it is a relatively easy framework to learn and implement.
-For example, this application is largely based off this official tutorial^[https://fastapi.tiangolo.com/tutorial/sql-databases/] from the `FastAPI` documentation.
+For example, this API application is largely inspired by this official tutorial^[https://fastapi.tiangolo.com/tutorial/sql-databases/] from the `FastAPI` documentation.

-Below is an example directory tree of the `FastAPI` service embedded with the `duck.db`.
+Below is an example directory structure of the `FastAPI` API service embedded with the `duck.db` database.

 ```
 apps/api